ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/recruitment/recruitment-age/recruitment-age-mapping.md

 These observations are recorded for each site during a site visit.

 This protocol consists of 3 sub-protocols to undertake (1) growth stage and life-stage surveys at the plot level, (2) seedling and sapling counts within belt transects and (3) small trees surveys within belt transects.
+Observable properties `life stage` and `field species name` are recorded for both plant species and an individual tree, so they have 2 feature types - `plant population` and `plant individual`.

 ### Diagram